nicephil/docker_python_api_sample/README.md

 ```shell
     uwsgi --http :80 --wsgi-file /oakridge/server.py --callable app
 ```
 a more handy WSGI server is <a href="http://docs.gunicorn.org/en/stable/index.html">gunicoren</a>, but keep in mind the focus here is python, either one works.
+The source code is on host directory ``$(pwd)/src/server.py``